Skip to main content

 3. Test HTTPS!

 Once you have acquired a certificate and configured Actual to use it, attempt to access your instance ensuring you are using https.
-It is recommended to also either re-enter the URL to your server or making a new tab/window instead of refreshing the page where you saw the error.
+It is recommended to also either re-enter the URL to your server or make a new tab/window instead of refreshing the page where you saw the error.